October 27, 2017, West Windsor, NJ – For immediate release

 About the Princeton National Rowing Association

-The Princeton National Rowing Association, a 501c3 organization, operates the Finn M.W.
-Caspersen Rowing Center located on the shores of Mercer Lake in West Windsor, New Jersey.
-The Princeton National Rowing Association is dedicated operating a world-class training site for our nation’s elite athletes, providing opportunities for area youth to excel in the sport of rowing and to expand rowing in the greater Mercer County area through community based programs.
-The Mercer Junior Rowing Program which provides rowing opportunities for the youth from over 25 Mercer County area high schools.
-The center is a home to the USRowing National and Olympic Teams, as well as rowing clubs and schools, including the Hun School, Lawrenceville School and Peddie School.
-PNRA received generous support from JLRacing, Holiday Inn and Residence Inn by Marriott.
+The Princeton National Rowing Association, a 501(c)3 organization, operates the Finn M.W.
+Caspersen Rowing Center located on the shores of Mercer Lake, Mercer County Park in West Windsor, New Jersey.
+The Princeton National Rowing Association is dedicated to operating a world-class training site for our nation’s elite athletes, providing opportunities for area youth to excel in the sport of rowing and to expand rowing in the area through community-based programs.
+PNRA runs the Mercer Junior Rowing Program which provides rowing opportunities for youth from over 30 area schools and the Mercer Masters Rowing Program which provides rowing opportunities for adults.
+The center is a home to the USRowing National and Olympic Teams, as well as rowing clubs and schools.

 For more information, contact Kristopher Grudt, tel: 609-977-1094, krisgrudt@rowpnra.org or visit www.rowpnra.org.